 The FSA is designed to measure students’ academic gains, performance, and progress.
 To do so, it evaluates multiple subjects, including…

 - Algebra 2

 This Florida State Assessment is taken by students in grades 3 through 10, although the mathematics section is only given to students in grades 3 through 8.

 The goal of this assessment is to determine what a child should know and be able to do at each grade level.
 The benchmarks outline specific skills and knowledge that students should have, and the FSA indicates the student’s progress on these benchmarks.

 What Do You Need to Know About the Portfolio Option?

 Worrying about whether or not your child will pass the standardized test creates stress at home and in school.
 Assisting your child with weekly tutoring is one option.
 There’s also another that your local school may fail to share with you.

-Florida has a "new" policy that requires students to achieve a passing score on the Spring FSA to move on to the next grade.
+Florida has a "new" policy that requires students to achieve a passing score on the spring Florida State Assessments to move on to the next grade.
 Failure to achieve the passing score means automatic retention - barring exceptions like an IEP that specifically prohibits standardized testing.
 For students who must take the exam, there’s a way around this requirement – but you must be proactive.